HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

         - SYNC IN PROGRESS
         - SYNC FAILED
         - SYNCED

         See the [Configure DAM - Kaltura integration](../../configuration/dam_extensibility/kaltura_configuration.md) topic for details.

-    - The interface displays features that allows you to edit media asset metadata \(such as `Title` and `Description`\) and user access control \(Access\) of the new or existing collection the rich media asset is uploaded to.
-See the [Manage collections](manage_collections.md) topic for details.
+    - The interface displays features that allows you to edit media asset metadata (for example, `Title` and `Description`) and user access control (for example, Access) of the new or existing collection the rich media asset is uploaded to.
+For more information, see [Manage collections](manage_collections.md).

-    - To upload folders without drag & drop, collections must be manually created, and assets can be added using the upload button.
+    - To upload folders without drag-and-drop, you must manually create collections and upload assets using the **Upload** button.